Replicability in Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this work, we establish sample complexity bounds for a several notions of replicability in the context of RL.
+We give an extensive comparison of the guarantees under these different notions in \Cref{sec:discussion regarding different repl notions}.
 We believe that our work can open several directions for future research.
 One immediate next step would be to verify our lower bound conjecture for replicable estimation of multiple independent coins (cf. \Cref{conj:replicable randomized coin lower bound}).
 Moreover, it would be very interesting to extend our results to different RL settings, e.g. offline RL with linear MDPs, offline RL with finite horizon, and online RL.